best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 # Contributing

 We love contributions!
 We've compiled this documentation to help you understand our contributing guidelines.
-If you still have questions, please [contact us][email] and we'd be happy to help!
+If you still have questions, please [contact us][email-address] and we'd be happy to help!

 ## Code of Conduct